-This guide will guide you through steps necessary for crafting a successful sales territory plan.
+This guide will guide you through the steps necessary for crafting a successful sales territory plan.

 What is the Sales Territory Plan?

-It is a strategy for effective targeting and approaching prospects, leads and existing customers.
+It is a strategy for effectively targeting and approaching prospects, leads, and existing customers.
 The main objective is to close more deals.
 Traditionally, sales territories were created solely by geographical locations.
 That is where the word “territory” originates.
 Salespeople focused on prospects within a specific geographic area.

-Nowayas, the digital era changed this.
-Reps contact leads and customers through phone, email or other virtual channels.
+Nowadays, the digital era changed this.
+Reps contact leads and customers through phone, email, or other virtual channels.
 Personal sales meetings are almost completely eliminated.